13 Important Factors in Computer Audio Recording

 d.
 Cannot reproduce bass frequencies very well.

-Extreme noise can be handled by Adobe Audition 1.5 using the Noise Reduction feature.
+Extreme noise can be handled by Adobe Audition 1.5 or other noise removing software.
 Proper grounding can be solved by placing your feet on an insulator.

-But the most serious problems are: No amplification of signals especially recording bass, and cannot reproduce bass frequencies very well.
-And these affect the bass tracks of the song.
-Although, I managed to make the problems less than what they appear in the mixing process.
-But this type of approach is not a recommended technique for beginner audio recording/mixing enthusiasts.
+But the most serious problem is the absence of quality preamp.
+And this seriously affect the recording quality.
+Although, I managed to make the problems less than what they appear in the mixing process; this is not a recommended technique for beginners.
 I am sure it will produce crappy results.
+Read this post on recording without preamp and its effects on recording quality and signal.

-Starting in year 2011, there are lot of great USB and Firewire external audio interfaces designed for home music production.
-I mean, these PCI soundcards such as those designed by Creative are not professional recording soundcards but they are only great for gaming.
+Starting in year 2011, there are lots of great USB and Firewire external audio interfaces designed for home music production.
+I mean, these PCI soundcards such as those designed by Creative are not professional recording soundcards.
+They are only great for gaming.

 The quality of your audio mixer